Only the BEst

 The Commission has won in two consecutive years 2012 and 2013 Bronze and Silver awards from the President’s Office in recognition of service rendered to the youth of Sierra Leone in the Annual Performance Appraisal.
 The Commission has also won several awards for institutional performance and impact on the youthful population.
 Maintaining high professionalism in our service delivery is a core part of the Commission’s strategy.

 Our team is, therefore, our greatest asset.
-Meet our core team players:

 Meet our Core Team Players